-On Friday morning, roughly 40 investigators searched the Kudo-kai’s headquarters, which is located in Kokurakita Ward, on suspicion of attempted murder, according to the Yomiuri Shimbun (June 6).
+On Friday morning, roughly 40 investigators searched the Kudo-kai’s headquarters, which is located in Kokurakita Ward, on suspicion of attempted murder.
 All told, officers have arrested 10 executive-level gangsters on a variety of charges in the days since the incident.

 On May 26, a male dentist, 29, was stabbed by two assailants in a parking lot in Kitakyushu as he commuted to work.

 The victim received serious wounds to at least two locations on his legs but managed to maintain consciousness while being transported to a nearby hospital.